ddemaree/ddemaree.github.io/_drafts/iphone-web-dev.md

 ## Tips & tricks

 To edit posts—including this one—from my iOS devices, I use Working Copy, a lovely Git client with excellent support for iOS's Document Provider extension API, which means I can open Markdown drafts in any text editor that uses document providers.
 I open and edit drafts in my Markdown writing app of choice, Ulysses, then switch back to Working Copy to commit changes and push them to GitHub.

+Images are hosted in an Amazon S3 bucket, and I can upload them from Transmit on iOS.
+I use Cloudinary to transform them.